plone/documentation/manage/deploying/production/ubuntu_production.rst

 Step 6: Set up packing and backup
 ---------------------------------

 We want the Zope database to be packed weekly.
-We'll do so by setting up a `cron` job:
+We'll do so ty setting up a `cron` job:

 .. code-block:: shell